minskMedve/minskMedve.github.io/_pages/about.md

 This website is for my hobbies including trips, linguistics and conlangs, and many other things :)

 ### Trips
-- Visited 🇹🇼 🇸🇬 🇲🇾 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇫🇷 🇨🇭 🇮🇹 🇨🇿 🇸🇰 🇦🇹 🇭🇷 🇧🇦 🇭🇺 🇷🇺 🇪🇪 🇫🇮 🇭🇰 🇲🇴 🇨🇳 🇯🇵
+- Visited 🇹🇼 🇸🇬 🇲🇾 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇫🇷 🇨🇭 🇮🇹 🇨🇿 🇸🇰 🇦🇹 🇭🇷 🇧🇦 🇭🇺 🇷🇺 🇪🇪 🇫🇮 🇺🇸 🇭🇰 🇲🇴 🇨🇳 🇯🇵

 ### Linguistics
-- Agglutinative features of languages and Morphophonology are my favourite!
+- Agglutinative features of languages and morphophonology are my favourite!
 - Currently being interested in Slavic languages including Slovak and Interslavic (Medžuslovjansky).
-- Ergative–absolutive alignment and the antipassive voice sound cool.
+- Ergative–absolutive alignment and the antipassive voice sound cool!
 - Maybe the history of Koreanic languages...?

 ### Conlang & Conorthography